 Decisions based on information contained on this site are the sole responsibility of the user, and in exchange for using this site, you agree to hold AlphaBlock Capital and its affiliates harmless against any claims for damages arising from any decision you make based on such information.

-It is possible you will lose all of the money you invest in blockchain tokens.
+It is possible you will lose all of the money you invest in distributed ledger tokens.
 These investments are not deposits or obligations of or guaranteed or endorsed by, any bank, and are not federally insured or guaranteed by the U.S. government, the FDIC, the Federal Reserve Board or any other agency.